Nominee shareholders in Thailand: risks and consequences for foreign investors

 How do the authorities detect nominee structures in Thailand?

-For companies suspected of using nominees shareholders in Thailand, the Department of Business Development and the Ministry of Commerce actively investigate by examining the financial capacity of Thai shareholders, the origin of funds and the contracts signed.
-If a shareholder is unable to justify their contribution or signs a blank share transfer, they may be considered a nominee.
+For companies suspected of using nominee shareholders in Thailand, the Department of Business Development and the Ministry of Commerce actively investigate by examining the financial capacity of Thai shareholders, the origin of funds, and the contracts signed.
+If a shareholder cannot justify their contribution or signs a blank share transfer, authorities may consider that person a nominee.

 What are the legal consequences of using a nominee shareholders in Thailand?

 Penalties for engaging in nominee arrangements are stringent.
-Foreign investors may face fines of up to THB 1,000,000, forced business closure, and deportation.
-Violators can be sentenced to up to three years in prison, along with monetary fines.
+Foreign investors may face fines of up to THB 1,000,000.
+They may also face forced business closure and deportation.
+Courts can sentence violators to up to three years in prison, along with monetary fines.
 In addition, authorities have the power to order the dissolution of the company involved.

 What is the position of the Thai courts on nominee shareholders?

-Thai case law is consistent: any structure based on a nominee is null and void.
-Judges prefer a real economic analysis: if it is proven that the Thai shareholder has no real investment, the company will be considered foreign.
-According to Supreme Court’s precedent, a shareholder is unable to justify their contribution or signs a blank share transfer, they will be considered a nominee.
+Thai case law is consistent.
+Courts consider any structure based on a nominee null and void.
+Judges prefer a real economic analysis.
+If authorities prove that the Thai shareholder has no real investment, they will consider the company foreign.
+According to Supreme Court precedent, if a shareholder cannot justify their contribution or signs a blank share transfer, courts will consider that person a nominee.

 Get expert legal guidance.